Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

   * ex1.
 If you forget to take out the trash, you have to do it for a week.
   * ex2.
 If you murder someone, you get thrown in prison.

 Since governance systems are so important, you can almost bet that they're held together by duct tapes and zip ties.
 Seriously, until very recently, the only reason that rulers had sway over their subjects is that people literally believed some invisible sky-being pointed at the kings and queens and said "Yeah I want those guys to boss over you and you should also give all your money to them".
-Yes, human society only existed because everyone in the past fell for a scam that your old granny wouldn't fall for.
+Yes, human society existed because everyone in the past fell for a scam that your old granny wouldn't fall for.
 (Greece was the exception, not the rule.)

 The Renaissance and the Enlightenment made that situation a lot better.
 We started to use our rationality to analyze our political systems, and finally called bullshit.
 We developed a theoretical framework to think about governance systems, namely modern political science.
 We also came up with the modern notion of a democratic republic, which derived power from the consent of its own people.
 Turns out it's pretty useful.